Indira Gandhi: Verdict on electoral malpractice

 On 12 June 1975, the Allahabad High Court declared Indira Gandhi's election to the Lok Sabha in 1971 void on the grounds of electoral malpractice.
 In an election petition filed by her 1971 opponent, Raj Narain (who later defeated her in the 1977 parliamentary election running in the Raebareli constituency), alleged several major as well as minor instances of the use of government resources for campaigning.
 Gandhi had asked one of her colleagues in government, Ashoke Kumar Sen, to defend her in court.
 She gave evidence in her defence during the trial.
 After almost four years, the court found her guilty of dishonest election practices, excessive election expenditure, and of using government machinery and officials for party purposes.
 The judge, however, rejected the more serious charges of bribery, laid against her in the case.

 The court ordered her stripped of her parliamentary seat and banned her from running for any office for six years.
 As the constitution requires that the Prime Minister must be a member of either the Lok Sabha or the Rajya Sabha, the two houses of the Parliament of India, she was effectively removed from office.
 However, Gandhi rejected calls to resign.
 She announced plans to appeal to the Supreme Court and insisted that the conviction did not undermine her position.
-She said: "There is a lot of talk about our government not being clean, but from our experience the situation was very much worse when [opposition] parties were forming governments."
-And she dismissed criticism of the way her Congress Party raised election campaign money, saying all parties used the same methods.
+She said, "There is a lot of talk about our government not being clean, but from our experience the situation was very much worse when [opposition] parties were forming governments."
+She dismissed criticism of the way her Congress Party raised election campaign money, saying all parties used the same methods.
 The prime minister retained the support of her party, which issued a statement backing her.

 After news of the verdict spread, hundreds of supporters demonstrated outside her house, pledging their loyalty.
 Indian High Commissioner to the United Kingdom Braj Kumar Nehru said Gandhi's conviction would not harm her political career.
 "Mrs Gandhi has still today overwhelming support in the country," he said.
 "I believe the prime minister of India will continue in office until the electorate of India decides otherwise".